Ab Roller vs. Planks: Battle of the Core Workouts

 While both ab roller workouts and planks are effective for building core strength, they do come with potential risks if not performed correctly.
 For instance, improper use of an ab roller can lead to lower back strain or injury if users fail to maintain proper form or attempt to roll out too far without adequate strength.
 It’s crucial for individuals to listen to their bodies and avoid pushing beyond their limits, especially when first starting with this exercise.

 Similarly, planks can pose risks if performed with poor alignment or technique.
 Common mistakes include allowing the hips to sag or lifting them too high, which can place undue stress on the lower back or shoulders.
 To mitigate these risks, individuals should focus on maintaining proper form throughout each variation of the plank and consider using mirrors or video recordings for self-assessment.
+Moreover, incorporating rest days into training schedules allows muscles time to recover and adapt, reducing the likelihood of overuse injuries.

 What is an ab roller?

 An ab roller is a fitness equipment designed to strengthen the abdominal muscles.
-It consists of a wheel with handles on either side for the user to grip onto while rolling the wheel back and forth.
+It consists of a wheel with handles on either side for the user to grip while rolling the wheel back and forth.

 What are planks?